Jason Racz, A Connecticut Man, Accused Of Putting Razor Blades In Bags Of Halloween Candy

-Jason Racz, a Connecticut man, is accused of putting razor blades in bags of children’s Halloween candy, Providence, Rhode Island’s WJAR-TV reports.
+Jason Racz, a Connecticut resident, has been accused of putting razor blades in bags of children’s Halloween candy, Providence, Rhode Island’s WJAR-TV reports.
 No children were injured.

 On Halloween night, after the kids in Waterbury had finished trick-or-treating, at least two parents called the police to say that they had found razor blades in their kids’ bags of Halloween candy.
 The blades were loose in the bags and are not believed to have been inserted into any pieces of candy.